-This indicates that unless the notification specifically excludes application prior to the effective date, the notification is intended to apply to all contracts including those entered into prior to the notification’s effective date.
+This indicates that unless a notification specifically excludes application prior to the effective date, the notification is intended to apply to all contracts including those entered into prior to the notification’s effective date.

-The Notification certainly provides significant and arguably fair protections to residential lessees in Thailand.
+Undoubtedly the Notification provides significant and arguably fair protections to residential lessees in Thailand.
 And, ultimately, the applicability of the Notification to contracts entered prior to 1 May 2018 may not withstand judicial scrutiny, particularly a constitutional challenge.
 But for now the potential for disruption in Thailand’s real estate sector due to the Notification appears significant.

 DUENSING KIPPEN is an international law firm specializing in business transaction and dispute resolution matters, with offices in Bangkok and Phuket, Thailand and affiliated offices in over 50 other countries.
 Visit them at: duensingkippen.com

 It the new law applicable to a 30 year lease?

 Great that you published this about the Consumer Protection Act.
 I think not many people knows about this.

 In your view will the residential law apply to the small Thai rooms which are rented predominantly to Thais without a written contact .
 This enquiry is because of a case this month whereby the owner has increased the electricity tariff to 15 Baht a unit & the water to appx 20x the government rate.

 Yes.
 It was written primarily to apply to Thais and includes the circumstances you mention.